SFI Research Centre for Future Networks & Communications

 Industry and Commercialisation

 CONNECT works with a wide range of industry partners on targeted projects in the areas of Internet of Things, future cellular (5G and beyond), next-generation broadband, software-defined networks and cloud-based services.
 CONNECT’s expert researchers are dedicated to delivering outstanding results at the pace and standard demanded by industry.
+Several spin out companies have emerged from CONNECT research in recent years.

 - Aeronet Global